 Part Maltese and part Pug, Malti-Pugs are adorable yet fun.
 It explains why even as relatively new mixes, they’re quite popular.
 With the liveliness of a Maltese and the vigilance of a Pug, this dog has inherited the best of both breeds.

 Prolific shedders that Malti-Pugs are, they require regular grooming.
 Preferably, you must brush a Malti-Pug every day to minimize shedding.
 Also include dental cleaning in their regular check-up, given their vulnerability to teeth problems.

 This extroverted Maltese mix is ideally suited for families that have children and multiple pets.
 Weighing 13 pounds and growing up to 12 inches, they might not come across as watchdogs.
 That being said, they never fail to rise up to the occasion.

 Parents: Havanese x Maltese mix

 Mixing a Maltese with a Havanese creates the Havamalt.
 An agile hybrid that sticks closely to his people, the Havamalt is only slightly bigger than a large-sized toy companion.
 After a long day of exercise, they can just as easily turn into lapdogs.

-Lightweight at about 13 pounds, Havamalts can grow up to 12 inches tall.
+Lightweight at about 13 lbs, Havamalts can grow to 12 inches tall.
 One of the Havamalts’ most endearing features is the alert almond-shaped eyes which could be black/brown.
 With those eyes, it’ll be hard to resist a Havamalt.

 Other features that add to this cross-breed’s personality are droopy ears, short pointy tail and a blunt nose for sniffing every nook and cranny.
 This hybrid has a distinct double coat, wherein the inner coarse layer is covered by the long silky fur.